| | | | | | | |

 Leave a review below or tag me in your photos on Instagram!

-Frequently Asked Questions about Pea and Wild Garlic Risotto:
+Frequently Asked Questions

-Wild garlic pairs particularly well with other spring ingredients, such as fresh peas, asparagus, lemon, mushrooms, and potatoes.
+Wild garlic pairs well with other spring ingredients, such as fresh peas, asparagus, lemon, mushrooms, and potatoes.
 Much like an onion, it also compliments the flavor of fresh cheese.

 I like to serve wild garlic and pea risotto alongside a fresh salad of arugula, or crispy fried mozzarella balls.

 Yes, you can eat wild garlic leaves!
 The entire plant is edible, but you always want to leave the roots to ensure they grow back the next year.
 However, if correctly identified, the leaves and flowers are edible (and delicious).
 Be sure to thoroughly inspect and identify the plant before picking any leaves, and then rigorously wash the leaves.
-Then you can easily make many recipes, including a wild garlic and pea risotto.
+Then you can easily make many recipes, including garlic and pea risotto.

-14 Comments
+12 Comments

 1. this unique risotto dish is such a treat. i adore garlic so this was a must try recipe for me. we loved it.